 - Add or remove playlists from the watch page using the 'Save' button

 If you get a second strike within the same 90-day period as your first strike, you will not be allowed to post content for two weeks.
 If there are no further issues, after the two-week period we will restore full privileges automatically.
 Each strike will not expire until 90 days from the time that it was issued.

-Three strikes in the same 90-day period will result in your channel being permanently removed from YouTube.
+Three strikes in the same 90-day period results in your channel being permanently removed from YouTube.
 Each strike will not expire until 90 days from the time that it was issued.

 What to do when you get a strike

 We want to help you to stay on YouTube, so remember to do the following:

 - Learn about our Community Guidelines to make sure that your content follows our policies.

 - If your channel has received a strike, and you think that we've made a mistake, let us know.
-You can appeal this decision here.
+You can appeal the decision here.

 YouTube also reserves the right to restrict a creator's ability to create content at its discretion.
 If your account has been turned off or restricted from using any YouTube features, you're prohibited from using another channel to get around these restrictions.
 This applies for as long as the restriction remains active on your account.
 Violation of this restriction is considered circumvention under our Terms of Service and may result in termination of your account.